 mouth, a cloud comes out.

-It can also be some other word that tells the reader what season it is, like “leaf”.
+Or, you can write a haiku poem about some other word that tells the reader what season it is, like “leaf.”

 From underneath the